 Elderly woman receiving the RSV vaccine from a doctor.

-Two respiratory syncytial virus (RSV) vaccines for older adults and an RSV monoclonal antibody preventive therapy for infants and young children are now available to the public.
+Three respiratory syncytial virus (RSV) vaccines for older adults are now available to the public.
+In addition, an RSV monoclonal antibody preventive therapy is available for infants and young children.

 The vaccines are available at most major U.S. pharmacies.